sendblue-api/sendblue-node/README.md

 ## Hint

-You can get free api keys for testing & hobby purposes by emailing Sendblue
+You can get free api keys for testing & hobby purposes by emailing the team